Go to the home page for Live Well Cheshire East

 - disability

-- physical attacks - such as physical assault, damage to property, offensive graffiti, neighbour disputes and arson
+- physical attacks - assault, damage to property, offensive graffiti, neighbour disputes and arson

-- threat of attack - including offensive letters, abusive or obscene telephone calls, groups hanging around to intimidate and unfounded, malicious complaints
+- threats of attack - abusive, offensive letters, or obscene telephone calls, groups hanging around to intimidate, and malicious complaints

 - verbal abuse or insults - offensive leaflets and posters, abusive gestures, dumping of rubbish outside homes or through letterboxes, and bullying at school or in the workplace